Calvin-Data-Science/cs375-376-public/content/units/13multimodal/discussion.md

 ## Instructions

-Read two articles with different perspectives.
+The Moodle form includes a link to a brief survey about your overall views on AI.
+Start by filling that out according to your current views.

+Then, find two articles that represent different perspectives on the future of AI.
+(More on sources below.)
 Read with hospitality: you'll need to be able to articulate the other side's point of view.

 1. For your first article:
     - Provide a well-formatted link (that indicates the source without having to click it).